zxcmehran/GIF4100-GIF7001/README.md

 Additionally, the files **CalibrationAcquisition.py** and **LaserAcquisition.py** can be used to capture calibration and laser scan image sets respectively.

 Image sets contain multiple shots of a checkerboard calibration target, and a set of images having a red laser pointer scanning through the scene.
 Please note to re-adjust the details in **Calibration.py** file if you are going to use another calibration target.
 After calibrating the cameras and detecting the laser points, a triangulation is done to reconstruct the scene.

+You can check out the [detailed report of the project](http://static.ahadi.me/projects/3d-reconstruction/GIF-7001_3dReconstruction_project.pdf) and the video on the [operation of image acquisition system](https://www.youtube.com/watch?v=inGc7fOuR84).